Interpretable AI for relating brain structural and functional connectomes: Introduction

 A more flexible approach to the SC-FC coupling problem is deep learning.
 The multi-layer perceptron (MLP) of \cite{Sarwar2021} outperforms previous methods by achieving a group average correlation of 0.9 and an average individual correlation of 0.55.
-While it achieves state-of-the-art predictive performance, the MLP model lacks (1) a generative model to characterize the joint distribution of SC and FC and (2) the integration of important graph topology information of SCs.
+While it achieves state-of-the-art predictive performance, the MLP model lacks (1) a generative model to characterize the joint distribution of SC and FC, which empowers probabilistic inference of SC-FC coupling; and (2) the integration of important graph topology information of SCs, whose importance has been verified by numerous studies surveyed in \cite{Suarez2020}.

 The generative aspect of deep learning models can be achieved through Variational Auto-Encoder (VAE)-based generative neural networks \citep{Kingma2014}, which have been applied to studies of connectomes.
 For example, \cite{Zhao2019} proposed a truncated Gaussian mixture VAE, which learns a lower dimensional representation of functional connectivity and identifies underlying clusters and outliers in FC.
 Integration of graph topology can be achieved through the Graph Auto-Encoder (GATE) and Regression GATE (reGATE) of \cite{Liu2021}.
 GATE/reGATE build upon network latent space generative models \citep{Hoff2002} using graph k-nearest neighbor layers to generate realistic SCs and model the joint probability distribution of SC and cognition traits.
 However, these VAE-based approaches focus on either SC or FC alone, and in general, the deep learning methods mentioned above lack interpretable inference due to the complexity of the model architectures.

 Motivated by the success of deep learning models for connectomes, we develop methodology for (1) including graphical features of SC to improve FC prediction, (2) characterizing the joint variation of SC and FC through a generative model, and (3) providing interpretable inference for SC-FC coupling.
 Leveraging the state-of-the-art predictive performance of MLP methods in SC-FC coupling and inspired by the flexibility of VAE-based methods, we developed the \textbf{St}ructural \textbf{a}nd \textbf{F}unctional \textbf{G}raph \textbf{A}u\textbf{t}o-\textbf{E}ncoder (Staf-GATE).
 To obtain interpretable inferences from Staf-GATE, we developed a perturbation-based algorithm to provide insights into the complex SC-FC coupling relationship.
 We summarize our main contributions as follows.